whily/notes/xps-archlinux.md

 where .Xresource contains the line `Xft.dpi: 200`.
 NOte that settings in `~/.Xresources` can be confirmed by checking the output of `xrdq -q`.

-For greeting screen, edit `/etc/lightdm/lightdm-gtk-greeter.conf` by adding the line `xft-dpi=200`.
-One may configure the variables like `font-name` of LightDM GTK greeter.
+For greeting screen, edit the them file.
+For example, suppose light-webkit2-greeter them is `antergos`, then edit `/usr/share/lightdm-webkit/themes/antergos/css/style.css`, add one line `html { zoom: 2.0; }`.

 Then restart to apply these settings: